Best Practices for Integrating JIRA with Typo

 • Typo provides insights into resource utilization for the optimal allocation of team members and other resources.

-Typo Best Practices
+Typo Best Practices for the Sprint Review Meeting

 The best part about JIRA is that it is highly flexible.
 Hence, it doesn't require any additional change to the configuration or existing workflow: